yxsamliu/llvm-project/llvm/docs/AMDGPUUsage.rst

 invalidated between kernel dispatches by CP since constant address space data may change between kernel dispatch executions.
 See :ref:`amdgpu-amdhsa-memory-spaces`.

-Stores that may hit into scratch memory must always be done at ``SCOPE_SE`` or greater in order to prevent the wavefront from terminating (and the scratch memory region being potentially reallocated to another wavefront) while such stores are still in flight.

 The code sequences used to implement the memory model for GFX125x are defined in table :ref:`amdgpu-amdhsa-memory-model-code-sequences-gfx125x-table`.